Man-Jain/PoolTogether-PodSpace/README.md

 ## PodSpace

-PoolTogether Pods are meant for making social realtionships around PoolTogether.
+PoolTogether Pods are meant for making social relationships around PoolTogether.
 It makes Pod a community where users can join and have discussions.
 Users can join/create new pods, invite others, chat and hang around.

 ## Features
 - Create a Pod